Pick any day of the year.

 Depending on the airline operating your flight, the departure airport and your residency, you may be able to claim for flights that took place a while back.

-The time limit to submit a claim varies from one country to another.
+The time limit to submit a claim varies from one country to another in Europe.
 For instance, if your flight departed from the UK, then the Statute of Limitations states that you can claim compensation for a delayed flight which took place as far back as 6 years ago.

 How much are you entitled to for your flight delay?

 If your flight is delayed and you end up arriving at your final destination 3 hours late or more, you may be entitled to compensation between 250 and 600€.

 For EC261, the key factor that determines the amount that you can claim is the total length of your journey.
 Again, we’re talking about the total distance between your airport of departure and arrival, for all flights located under the same booking number.
 Hence the compensation is as follows:

 - For flights up to 1,500km: 250 EUR

 - For flights between 1,500 and 3,500km and intra-community flights: 400 EUR